A self-regulating and patch subdivided population

-\begin{proof} \begin{enumerate}[$(1)$] \item We note that the projection of the $N$-dimensional process on the $j$th coordinate is a birth and death process with forward probabilities $\phi c(i)/(N(1+\phi))$ and backward probabilities $1/(N(1+\phi))$ which by \cite[Theorem 5.9]{cf:Woess} is transient if and only if $\sum_{n=0}^\infty (\phi^{n} \prod_{i=0}^n c(i))^{-1}<+\infty$.
-But transience of at least one projection implies transience of the $N$-dimensional process. \item Positive recurrence is equivalent to the existence of a finite invariant measure.
+\begin{proof} \begin{enumerate}[$(1)$] \item If $N=1$ then the random walk is a birth-death process with forward probabilities $\phi c(i)/((1+\phi))$ and backward probabilities $1/((1+\phi))$ which by \cite[Theorem 5.9]{cf:Woess} is transient if and only if $\sum_{n=0}^\infty (\phi^{n} \prod_{i=0}^n c(i))^{-1}<+\infty$. \item Positive recurrence is equivalent to the existence of a finite invariant measure which, in this case, is unique up to multiplication.
 It is not difficult to prove that